Sensible travel planning

 Of course it’s nice to have a big crew, a driver, merchandiser, tour manager, roadie or your own sound engineer, but it’s as simple as that – if you can’t afford them, don’t bring them.
 Many bands drive themselves, sell their own merch, carry their own gear and do the accounting, because they are realistic and prefer to go home without debts.
 Even if you have a friend helping you for free, you might feel guilty at some point and giving him something.

-Also inform yourself about speed restrictions and parking rules in the countries where you will tour or you might have to spend money on unexpected fines weeks after the tour is over.
+Also inform yourself about speed restrictions and parking rules in the countries where you will tour or you might have to spend lots of money on unexpected fines weeks after the tour is over.

 Calculate carefully how much merch you are going to bring on tour on the basis of sales numbers from previous tours.
 Selling merchandise is the best way to generate some income or at least get some of your travel costs back.
 Be creative, the people don’t buy everything only because they liked your band, your goods have to be appealing as well.
 Offer something for every budget and make sure that there is somebody behind the merch table at the right time.